Shaping a Better Child Protection System

 When Children’s Court proceedings have commenced, or where a registered care plan and consent orders are proposed under section 38 of the Children and Young Persons (Care and Protection) Act 1998 (Care Act), families can apply for a Legal Aid grant to obtain free legal advice and representation in relation to ADR and legal proceedings.

-Evidence of matters discussed during ADR, the conduct of the parties and documents prepared specifically for the ADR process are inadmissable in any proceedings before the court or tribunal.
+Evidence of matters discussed during ADR, the conduct of the parties and documents prepared specifically for the ADR process are inadmissible in any proceedings before the court or tribunal.

 Participation in ADR is voluntary and confidential.

 Consent from the family must be received prior to an ADR referral being completed.
-Once consent is obtained FACS will make the referral to an independent facilitator.
+Once consent is obtained DCJ will make the referral to an independent facilitator.

 For Aboriginal families, this process can be supported by an Aboriginal caseworker and facilitator or the facilitator and the family can talk about other cultural support needed.